 We encourage all Somerville community members and organizations to join us!
 You can find a list of participating member organizations below.
 If you have any questions or would like to join a meeting, please email somervillefood@gmail.com.

-The steering committee is made up of four community members and four organizational members, with support from Office of Food Access and Healthy Communities and Cambridge Health Alliance Health Improvement Team.
+The steering committee is made up of two community members and four organizational members, with support from Office of Food Access and Healthy Communities’ Healthy Communities Coordinator.

 Cambridge Health Alliance, Health Improvement Team